 - The evidence for various brain rehabilitation devices, helping attention, coordination, auditory processing, visual processing and reading, what is likely to help, what has been shown not to help and for who?

-He also provides training for the Paediatric Faculty Of the Royal College of Chiropractors and has been invited to speak at professional conferences.
+As Director of Academic Affairs for the Paediatric Faculty Of the Royal College of Chiropractors he has been invited to speak at professional conferences and provides training.